 WE WERE LIARS

-Here also is the official We Were Liars Readers Group page, with discussion questions about the novel written by Dr. Rose Brock.
+Here, also, is the official We Were Liars Readers Group Guide, with discussion questions about the novel written by Dr. Rose Brock.

 The novel rewrites and comments upon several works of classic literature: